ambercaravalho/open-author-clock/README.md

 # Open Author Clock ⏰

-A project that aims to merge the literary world with the relentless ticking of time.
+An open-source, web-based implementation of the Author Clock Kickstarter project intended to run on any type of device.

 ## ✨ See It in Action ✨